cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### Reaping transactions for block creation

-Currently, the function `ReapMaxBytesMaxGas(maxBytes, maxGas)` collects transactions in FIFO order from the CList until either reaching `maxBytes` or `maxGas` (both of these values are consensus parameters).
+In the current single-lane mempool, the function `ReapMaxBytesMaxGas(maxBytes, maxGas)` collects transactions in FIFO order from the CList until either reaching `maxBytes` or `maxGas` (both of these values are consensus parameters).

 With multiple CLists, we need to collect transactions from higher-priority lanes first, also in FIFO order, continuing with successive lanes in the `sortedLanes` array, that is, in decreasing priority